 - Freezing corn really is easier with two people.
 It helps to have someone hold the bags while you add corn to them.

-FAQ’s about freezing sweet corn
+FAQs about freezing sweet corn

-- How long can freezer corn be frozen?
 Up to one year in a deep freeze.

 How to cook frozen corn on the cob?